Kharauzov/NiceDemo/README.md

 If you have any questions/remarks or suggestions, feel free to open issue just at this project.

 ## License
-NiceDemo and all its cla is available under the MIT license.
+NiceDemo and all its classes are available under the MIT license.
 See the LICENSE file for more info.